Mohit Malhotra

-Mohit Malhotra is an Indian television actor. known for his participation in Splitsvilla 2 and his portrayal of Kartik Sharma in Bade Achhe Lagte Hain and Sid in Sasural Genda Phool.
+Mohit Malhotra is an Indian film and television actor.
+He is known for his participation in Splitsvilla 2 and his portrayal of Kartik Sharma in Bade Achhe Lagte Hain and Sid in Sasural Genda Phool.
 He made his film debut through Vikram Bhatt's psychological thriller Hacked.

 Career

-Malhotra started his career as Truck Driver with MTV's Splitsvilla 2 and appeared as Spot Boy in Mitwa Phool Kamal Ke as Birju.
+Malhotra started his career as lead contestant with MTV's Splitsvilla 2 and appeared as the male protagonist in Mitwa Phool Kamal Ke as Birju.

-In 2010, he appeared in Sasural Genda Phool as a Pimp.
-In 2011, he was cast in Bade Achhe Lagte Hain as Butler.
+In 2010, he appeared in Sasural Genda Phool as a Sid.
+In 2011, he was cast in Bade Achhe Lagte Hain as Kartik.
 In 2012, Malhotra played Vihaan in Kya Hua Tera Vaada and Ayaz in Gumrah: End of Innocence.

-In 2013, he was ghosted in India's Dancing Superstar.
+In 2013, he hosted as an anchor India's Dancing Superstar.
 He was also a part of Bindass' Mentals.
-In 2014, he was outplayed in anthology series Yeh Hai Aashiqui.
+In 2014, he also played a protagonist in anthology series Yeh Hai Aashiqui.
 Next, he portrayed Zubair Qureshi in Colors TV's Beintehaa.

-In 2015, Malhotra played Doonga in Zee TVs Jamai Raja.
-In 2017, he played Tesu in &TV's Chupke Chupke.
-In 2018, he was seen as Khurram in &TV's anthology horror series Laal Ishq.From 2018 to 2019, he portrayed Basant in &TV's Daayan.
+In 2015, Malhotra played Yash as a parallel lead in Zee TVs Jamai Raja.
+In 2017, he played a protagonist as abhishek in &TV's Chupke Chupke.
+In 2018, he was seen as Raj in &TV's anthology horror series Laal Ishq.From 2018 to 2019, he played a protagonist as Akarsh in &TV's Daayan.

 In 2020, he made his film debut in Vikram Bhatt's psychological thriller Hacked, opposite Hina Khan.
 In 2020, Mohit started his production house "Roots Entertainment" and music label "Roots Music' and also worked in Naagin 5 as Adi Naag Hirday alongside Hina Khan.